eramirez1905/test1/docs/macros-ref.rst

 Variables and macros can be used in templates (see the :ref:`jinja-templating` section)

 The following come for free out of the box with Airflow.
-Additional custom macros can be added globally through :doc:`plugins`, or at a DAG level through the ``DAG.user_defined_macros`` argument.
+Additional custom macros can be added globally through :ref:`plugins`, or at a DAG level through the ``DAG.user_defined_macros`` argument.

 Default Variables
 -----------------